Sagebox/Sagebox-rs/README.md

 Sagebox is being released in stages as part of a broader architecture, with many of its planned features already designed, or in active development.

-As described in [About This Release — Where We’re At and Where We’re Going](#about-this-release--where-were-at-and-where-were-going), Linux support is currently in progress, with a native release scheduled shortly after the Windows beta.
+As described in - [About This Release — Preview Version and Rust Migration](#about-this-release--preview-version-and-rust-migration), Linux support is currently in progress, with a native release scheduled shortly after the Windows beta.
 The Windows-first release was intended to introduce Sagebox and demonstrate its capabilities as both a procedural and event-driven GUI system (with the Procedural elements emphasized in this document)

 Feedback from the Rust community will help guide which features are prioritized, as well as ideas for features not listed here.